truedat101/poplog-and-prolog-und-lisp/README.md

 - [ ] TODO: checkin and link locally from Eliza Source: http://hakank.org/poplog/poprulebase_toy_eliza.p

+## Eliza, many implementations

+- A great prolog rewrite with a walk through of the implementaiton: https://www.like-a-boss.net/2018/08/24/eliza-a-tutorial-reconstruction-in-prolog.html

+## Other Prolog Resources

+- TODO

 ## Projects

 - [ ] TODO: Fork poplog for pull request to fix Ubuntu build issues on 22.04